 In addition to housing the regional diagnostic service for neuromuscular diseases for the northern region, the centre is the base for the Highly Specialised Service for Limb-girdle muscular dystrophies and attracts both clinical and laboratory referrals from the UK and beyond.
 The clinical team based at the centre runs multidisciplinary paediatric and adult neuromuscular clinics for over 1200 neuromuscular patients annually throughout the North of England.
 Clinics are held both in Newcastle and at a range of other locations throughout the region, in conjunction with local physiotherapists and other local staff.
 The centre has collaborative links with colleagues in cardiology, respiratory support, orthopaedics, neuropathology and other specialities.

-The John Walton Muscular Dystrophy Research Centre (JWMDRC) is a partnership between Newcastle University and Newcastle upon Tyne NHS Hospital Foundation Trust Hospitals.
+The John Walton Muscular Dystrophy Research Centre (JWMDRC) is a partnership between Newcastle University and The Newcastle upon Tyne Hospitals NHS Foundation Trust Hospitals.
 The centre brings together and consolidates Newcastle’s distinguished, international and world-leading record in research and care for neuromuscular diseases.

 Our team of 80+ people based at Newcastle University and its associated hospitals work together towards the development and application of genomic and translational medicine to improve the health outcomes of people living with neuromuscular diseases.